rocco/grunt-mustache-hogan-html/README.md

 # grunt-mustache-hogan-html

-Compiles static HTML files from a defined structure of mustache or hbs templates using Hogan.js.
+Compiles static HTML files from a defined structure of mustache templates using Hogan.js.
 Also provides a base layout fir all generated files.

 Works nice for HTML docs or clickdummies.